marc2332/lsp-codemirror/README.md

+# ⚠️ **>UNMAINTAINED<** ⚠️

+You can use this alternative (not very much up to date anyway): https://github.com/FurqanSoftware/codemirror-languageserver

 ## ✨ lsp-codemirror

 LSP client for CodeMirror, intends to be a more updated and better version of the original client --> https://github.com/wylieconlon/lsp-editor-adapter (thanks to Wylie :D )